PoisotLab/ms_metaweb_transfer/manuscript.md

 [@Braga2021PhyRec].
 Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.

-In our use-case we show that phylogenetic transfer learning is indeed an effective approach to predict the Canadian mammalian metaweb.
+In our case study we show that phylogenetic transfer learning is indeed an effective approach to predict the Canadian mammalian metaweb.
 This showcases that although the components (species) that make up the Canadian and European communities may not be shared, if the medium selected in the transfer step is